Attentive Tag Cloud Mode Integration

 properties.products.$.image_url | items.productImage |

-traits.email /context.traits.email /properties.email | user.email |
+traits.email/context.traits.email/properties.email | user.email |

-traits.phone /context.traits.phone /properties.phone | user.phone |
+traits.phone/context.traits.phone/properties.phone | user.phone |

 externalId | user.externalIdentifiers |

-context.traits.customIdentifiers /traits.customIdentifiers | user.externalIdentifiers.customIdentifiers |
+context.traits.customIdentifiers/traits.customIdentifiers | user.externalIdentifiers.customIdentifiers |

-The following snippet highlights a sample track
+The following snippet highlights a sample track call for the above ecommerce event parameters:

 rudderanalytics.track("Order Completed", {